haseebdeveloping/battleship/README.md

 ```
 Enter your guess (row,col):     2   ,     3
 ```
-You program should be able to deal with this.
+Your program should be able to deal with this.

 Once you have the coordinates, you should then recognize whether a ship is in that position.
 If it is, add a star (`layout.marker.hit`)